HK 2016 Trebišov

-HK 2016 Trebišov is an ice hockey team in Trebišov, Slovakia.
-They play in the Slovak 2.
-Liga, the third level of ice hockey in the country.
+HK STEEL TEAM Trebišov is an ice hockey team in Trebišov, Slovakia.
+They play in the TIPOS Slovenská hokejová liga, the second level of ice hockey in the country.
 The club was re-established as HK 2016 Trebišov in 2016, after three years.

 The club was founded as AZD VTJ Trebišov in 1992.
 They changed their name to HK Trebišov in 2006 and to current HK 2016 Trebišov in 2016.